 In Singapore, there are generally two metrics that the government uses to assess how well-off you are: your income and the Annual Value (AV) of your home.
-These two metrics are key criteria when deciding if (and how much) you will receive from schemes like GST Voucher and the newly-announced Self-Employed Person Income Relief Scheme (SIRS), as well as deciding how much income tax you’ll need to pay.
+These two metrics are key criteria when deciding if (and how much) you will receive from schemes like GST vouchers and other social support schemes.

-What Is Annual Value Of A Property And How Is It Calculated?
+What Is The Annual Value Of A Property And How Is It Calculated?

-In concept, the Annual Value (AV) of a property is the estimated gross annual rent that can be collected if it is rented out, excluding furniture, maintenance costs.
+In concept, a property’s Annual Value (AV) is the estimated gross annual rent that can be collected if it is rented out, excluding furniture and maintenance costs.

 The Inland Revenue Authority of Singapore (IRAS) is the government body responsible for determining the AV of properties.
-When making AV estimates, IRAS uses factors like rentals of comparable properties in the vicinity, property size, condition of property, location, and among others.
+When making AV estimates, IRAS uses factors like rentals of comparable properties in the vicinity, property size, property condition, location, and others.

 Appealing Against Annual Value Of Property

-If for some reason you disagree with IRAS’ (high) valuation of your property’s AV, you can file an objection with IRAS within 30 days from the date of the Valuation Notice informing you of the AV of your property, or at any time if you wish to object to your property’s AV as shown in IRAS’ property Valuation List.
+If for any reason, you disagree with IRAS’ (high) valuation of your property’s AV, you can file an objection with IRAS within 30 days from the date of the Valuation Notice informing you of the AV of your property, or at any time if you wish to object to your property’s AV as shown in IRAS’ property Valuation List.

 However, for your objection to be valid, it must be over the AV valuation criteria as outlined above, and not because you deem your tax rate too high or you’re currently facing financial hardship.